Mistakes to Avoid with Your Workers’ Compensation Doctor in Boston, MA

 An idle conversation might seem insignificant to you, but it can hurt your case.
 If you reveal details about your habits, lifestyle, and family, the doctor might conclude that your injuries were not that serious, even if they’ve affected your daily activities.
 Cooperate with the doctor, but don’t overshare and make friends.

-4. Don’t Add Unnecessary Details
+Do Not Add Unnecessary Details

 This ties into the last point—don’t say more than you need to and don’t add unnecessary details.
 Answer any questions honestly and directly, but just stick to the basic facts.
 Don’t volunteer any information that the doctor hasn’t requested.
 Don’t go beyond the information you reported to your employer.